Classic gluten-free creamy and rich chocolate and coffee flavored tiramisu, dusted with cocoa powder and sprinkled with

 The package costs nearly $6.00 for about 15 cookies, but for a special occasion I think it's a-o-kay.
 I've tried them, and they're not too shabby.
 They aren't as good as homemade, but your gluten free tiramisu will still taste like you spent all day in the kitchen when really?
 Just about 15 minutes to assemble this humble-yet-totally-impressive dessert.

-I used the gluten free chocolate lady fingers that we made yesterday, but there is no shame in buying a package of Schar’s lady fingers.
+You can make this recipe with our gluten free chocolate lady fingers, but there is no shame in buying a package of Schar's lady fingers.
 They cost $6.00 for about 15 cookies, but they are readily available.

 There are raw eggs in here.
 I have been eating and tasting recipes with raw eggs for decades and literally have never gotten sick.
 If you are concerned, just use pasteurized eggs and you'll have no worries no worries at all.